 2014, joined Sheila Tracey's big band alongside Duncan Lamont Snr (BBC big band MD for Frank Sinatra and Ray Charles), Ronnie Hughes (trumpet soloist for Ted Heath), Barry Forgey and Bill Geldard (trombonists and prolific arrangers).
 We were featured in Len Goodman's Big Band Bonanza.

 April 2015 was my big introduction to Cuban music and dance with a residency at the Covent Garden Opera House with Carlos Acosta, Danza Contemporanea de Cuba and his mostly-Cuban band.
-Being one of the 'gringos' amongst master Cuban musicians was a trip and such a huge learning experience.
+Being amongst master Cuban musicians was a trip and such a huge learning experience.